 The harness track just this year dodged a proposed legislative change that would have allowed its owners to bring the facility’s 57-year harness racing run to an end.

 Those are the kinds of scenarios that lawmakers in New Jersey—which is the king of US sports betting given its sportsbooks’ $1 billion+ monthly revenue—hopes to avoid by passing S3771.
+Stay up to date with the latest sports betting offers in our best NJ sportsbook promos guide.

 “This bill seeks to protect the industry and the benefits to the State of racing-related training and breeding farms by ensuring the continuation of live horse racing for racetracks that operate sports pools,” the bill says.